caitlinestrada27/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 cargo build
 ```
-!!! note "What does this command do?"
+!!! question "What does this command do?"
     It compiles your project's source code into an executable binary (if it's a binary project) or a library (if it's a library project).